Plans focused around artificial intelligence (AI) are everywhere and as we shuffle into 2018 that trend will continue.

 This is a type of deep learning system that uses the power of two competing neural networks to run.

-The first network acts like a kind of generator.
+The first network acts as a kind of generator.
 It creates lots of data that mimics the real thing.

 The second network behaves like a kind of discriminator, soaking up both the real and fake data.